-The migration of birds has challenged experimental studies for years.
-It is believed that factors such as length of day, sudden temperature change and food supply may stimulate glandular action and thus initiate migration.
-Migration variances (stopping and starting times, length of time, rate, distance, specific route and weather) have all been documented to better understand what is learned and what is innate behavior.
+Scientists have studied bird migrations for many years.
+It appears that factors such as length of day and changes in temperature and food supply may stimulate glandular action and thus initiate migration.
+Documenting migration variances (stopping and starting times, length of time, rate, distance, specific route, and weather) help us better understand which behaviors are learned and which are innate.

 Some groups seem to take routes that follow geographic features.
-The Arctic tern flies 11,000 miles (17,702 km) each way, from the Arctic to the Antarctic each year.
-Most migrating birds fly 100-200 miles (161 - 322 km) in a single flight, averaging 20-50 miles (32 - 80 km) per hour.
+Each year, the Arctic tern flies 11,000 miles (17,702 km) each way from the Arctic to the Antarctic each year.
+Most migrating birds fly 100-200 miles (161-322 km) in a single flight, averaging 20-50 miles (32-80 km) per hour.
 The Peregrine falcon, the fastest bird, can fly up to 175 miles (282 km) per hour for short distances.
 It is not unusual to see birds flying at an altitude of 14,000 feet (4,267 m) and some have been reported as high as 37,000 feet (11,278 m).
 Many migratory birds travel short flights and stop, although some birds can fly nonstop for up to 60 hours.